-The digitized district boundaries are provided by Global Administrative Areas (2012) and the light data is available from the Earth Observation Group (2013) of the National Geophysical Data Center of the United States.
+The digitized district boundaries are available from Global Administrative Areas (2012) and the light data is provided by the Earth Observation Group (2013) of the National Geophysical Data Center of the United States.
 The satellite images originate from the Defense Meteorological Satellite Program (DMSP) Operational Linescan System (OLS) to detect cloud cover.
-The data is available from 1992 to 2012 as composites over cloud-free evenings.19 The raster are 30 arc second grids, spanning -180 to 180 degrees longitude and -65 to 75 degrees latitude.
-To derive a measure of real incomeI for each district, I aggregate light within district boundaries using an equal area projection.
+The data is available from 1992 to 2012 as composites over cloud-free evenings.
+The raster are 30 arc second grids, spanning -180 to 180 degrees longitude and -65 to 75 degrees latitude.
+To derive a measure of economic activity for each district, I aggregate light within Indian district boundaries using an equal area projection.
 The light summary statistics of the sample of mainland Indian districts are presented in Table 1.